guitarmanvt/cson2lang/README.md

 ## License Stuff

-The hcl.cson file is from MIT-licensed https://github.com/fd/language-hcl
+The hcl.cson file is from MIT-licensed https://github.com/fd/language-hcl .
+I did have to add block-comments to it, which are commented in the code; my edits may/may not actually work with Atom, and I don't care, so I didn't submit a PR to upstream.

 The other stuff is my original work.
 It's also MIT Licensed, but I hope you do good with it.
 (I'd love to hear about the good you're doing.
 Drop me a line!)